Steelhead on the Swing, a Summer-Run sitting among the Kings.

 Northern Michigan Fishing

-Salmon season is just around the corner, and Steelhead aren’t far behind.
+Salmon season is here, and Fall Steelhead aren’t far behind.
 If you want to get out for either of these migratory bruisers or take a day to learn about smallmouth bass fishing now is the time to get your date in the calendar.
 Call Cherie at 231-228-7135 for availability and to lock up your dates.

 We continue to add pictures and links on our Facebook and Twitter pages so give us a follow if you haven’t already.